IvanMed1002/IDS-IPSwithLimaCharlie/README.md

 2. On Windows VM, use PowerShell as Administrator to execute the C2 payload from download location.<br/>
 3. Within a few moments, you should see your session check in on the Sliver server.<br/>
 4. Verify your session in Sliver.<br/>
-5. To connect to running session with C2 session use following command.<br/>
-6. You are now interacting directly with the C2 session on the Windows VM.
+5. You are now interacting directly with the C2 session on the Windows VM.
 Let’s run a few basic commands to get our bearing on the victim host.<br/>
-7. Get basic info about the session<br/>
+6. Get basic info about the session<br/>

 <img src="https://i.imgur.com/IOPUoTy.png"/>